John Fitzpatrick (racing driver): World of Endurance Racing

 1976 saw the eagerly awaited World Championship for Makes[WCM] based on silhouette cars arrive, but only one marque was ready; Porsche.
 Unfortunately for Fitzpatrick, he was racing a BMW 3.5 CSL for Hermetite Products.
 Although the car was supplied by BMW Motorsport, it was outdated really, but fragile.
 During the Silverstone 6 Hours, the works Porsche of Jochen Mass and Jacky Ickx hit trouble along with the fast turbo version of the BMW CSL of Ronnie Peterson and Gunnar Nilsson, allowing Fitzpatrick and Tom Walkinshaw through to the win by a mere 20 metres from Bob Wollek and Hans Heyer in a Porsche 935 K2.
 This pairing would also finish second in the 1000 Martha / Österreichring 6 Hours.

 The race winning Morris/Fitzpatrick Holden LH Torana SL/R 5000 L34.

 Away from the WCM, Fitzpatrick was winning races outside of Europe.
 He piloted a BMW 3.0 CSL on behalf of BMW of North America to victory in the 24 Hours of Daytona.
 Originally, Fitzpatrick was paired with Walkinshaw, but when their car retired, he was switched to the sister car of Peter Gregg and Brian Redman, which would go on to victory, winning by 14 laps.
 Following a second place in the RAC Tourist Trophy, he triumphed in the Hardie-Ferodo 1000 in an Australian Group C Holden Torana L34 touring car with Bob Morris driving for Ron Hodgson Motors.
 In a dramatic finish, Fitzpatrick nursed the Torana home trailing smoke over the last few laps.
-Initially thought to be an engine problem or a broken axle (which the L34 Torana's were notorious for doing), it was later revealed that an oil seal had failed and the leaking oil was getting into the clutch making it slip badly and slowing him down, especially on the steeper parts of the Mount Panorama Circuit.
+Initially thought to be an engine problem or a broken axle (which the L34 Toranas were notorious for doing), it was later revealed that an oil seal had failed and the leaking oil was getting into the clutch making it slip badly and slowing him down, especially on the steeper parts of the Mount Panorama Circuit.

 Fitzpatrick was a regular driver at Bathurst, first teaming with 1967 winner Fred Gibson in an Alfa Romeo 2000 GTV in 1975, winning with Morris in 1976 while again joining Morris in 1977 and 1978 in a Torana (both DNF).
 He teamed with four-time winner Allan Moffat in 1979 in a Ford XC Falcon Cobra (DNF) and again in 1980 in a Ford XD Falcon (DNF).
 He returned to join forces with Bob Morris in 1981 (XD Falcon - 2nd).
 His last appearance as a driver in Australia was to have been the 1982 James Hardie 1000, but after Morris qualified their Ford XE Falcon in 6th place, Fitzpatrick had a front wheel break going through Forrest Elbow during the Saturday afternoon practice session causing the car to crash heavily into the wall.
 The damage was enough to prevent the Seiko sponsored Falcon from starting Australia's Great Race.